DUNE-DAQ/performancetest/docs/performance.md

     - Make sure np04daq user has write access to the directory
     - Modify `/etc/fstab` to mount on boot up.
         - Note: this didn't work, the device file `/dev/md0` was forgotten on reboot so it crashed
+        - If something goes fishy, the machine won't boot properly -> one needs to manually remove the persisted config for the array over IPMI console redirection from fstab.
     - Also, to query drive info you can use: `sudo smartctl -a /dev/nvme0n1`
 - **CPU pinning:**